 - Individual driver scoring – identifies high-risk versus low-risk drivers

-- Incident validation – corroborates or disputes claims, circumstances
+- Incident validation – corroborates or disputes claims circumstances

 - Mileage verification – confirms declared usage patterns